metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 ## Basic Minting

-As mentioned [in the Candy Guards page](/programs/candy-machine/candy-guards#why-another-program), there are two programs responsible for minting NFTs from Candy Machines: The Candy Machine Core program — responsible for the minting the NFT — and the Candy Guard program which adds a configurable Access Control layer on top of it and can be forked to offer custom guards.
+As mentioned [in the Candy Guards page](/programs/candy-machine/candy-guards#why-another-program), there are two programs responsible for minting NFTs from Candy Machines: The Candy Machine Core program — responsible for minting the NFT — and the Candy Guard program which adds a configurable Access Control layer on top of it and can be forked to offer custom guards.

 As such, there are two ways to mint from a Candy Machine: